-“Muthoot FinCorp has a diversified portfolio of products that is responsibly designed to empower our customers for their lifecycle needs.
-In the prevailing market conditions, especially when Indian economy is restarting, we have been experiencing a spike in demand for MSME and gold loans,” Thomas John Muthoot pointed out.
+“Muthoot FinCorp has a diversified portfolio of products that are responsibly designed to empower our customers for their lifecycle needs.
+In the prevailing market conditions, especially when the Indian economy is restarting, we have been experiencing a spike in demand for MSME and gold loans,” Thomas John Muthoot pointed out.

 Working Capital Needs

 “In order to enable nano, micro, and small businesses, our target customers, rebound, the company needs the infusion of more working capital and hence the decision to go for an NCD issue.
 The first tranche was received well by our investors, and we managed to raise ₹397.14 crores,” he said.

 Muthoot FinCorp, along with sister companies, has lakhs of customers actively engaged with it on a day-to-day basis.
 “We are confident about the success of this NCD issue, and hope that this will further fuel growth in the economy and add more value to stakeholders, including our investors,” Thomas John Muthoot added.
 Muthoot FinCorp NCD is being offered in tenors ranging from 27 months to 72 months and is rated ‘A’ by CRISIL

 Muthoot FinCorp Ltd launched a non-convertible debenture (NCD) issue, offering yields up to 9.40% for a six-year tenor, on Friday.
 You can opt for monthly, annual, or cumulative interest payment options.

 The issue which opened on 1st Jan 2021 will remain open till 25th Jan 2021.
 The NCD is being offered in tenors ranging from 27 months to 72 months and is rated “A” by CRISIL.
 The issue size is ₹200 crore, with the company retaining the right to keep an additional ₹200 crore from the proceeds.